emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 |🌐 | `Ember.Test.QUnitAdapter` | [`ember-cli-fastboot`](https://emberobserver.com/code-search?codeQuery=Ember.Test.QUnitAdapter&sort=updated&sortAscending=false) | |
 |🌐 | `Ember.setupForTesting` | [`ember-cli-fastboot`](https://emberobserver.com/code-search?codeQuery=Ember.setupForTesting&sort=updated&sortAscending=false) | |

-These will need to be moved to a module such as `@ember/test`.
+If needed, these will need to be moved to a module such as `@ember/test`.

 ### A way to communicate with the ember-inspector